klojang4j/klojang-check-benchmarks/README.md

 - A programmer calling your method called it the wrong way
 - There was something wrong with the check itself

-In all of these cases the relative sluggishness of the exception generation is the least of your worries.
+In all of these cases the relative sluggishness of the exception generation probably is the least of your worries.

 In the ***WithEOM benchmarks shown in the test results the varargs message arguments array was specified to be null.
 This is explicitly allowed.
 It signals to Klojang